 Equity in Artist Hiring

-Beginning in the 2019-2020 season, at least 50% of our artists are women, and at least 50% are people of color.
-This commitment will continue in all future seasons.
+Beginning in the 2019-2020 Season, we have committed to at least 50% of our artists are women, trans, nonbinary, or members of other marginalized gender identities, and at least 50% people of color.

 Launched in 2017, the Equal Play commissioning program is a natural evolution of Round House’s ongoing commitment to gender parity and racial diversity.
 Over the next decade, Equal Play will commission and develop 30 new plays written exclusively by women playwrights and BIPOC (Black, Indigenous, and persons of color) playwrights, including ten plays for our Teen Performance Company.
 We will use this program to combat the pervasive inequality in American theatre while supporting plays that speak to the world’s most pressing issues.